Lou Dobbs: Fox Business Network

 On November 10, 2010, Fox Business Network announced that Dobbs would host a show on the channel.
 The network announced on March 3, 2011, the start date, show title, and time slot of Dobbs's new show.
 Entitled Lou Dobbs Tonight, the program debuted on March 14, 2011.

 On February 4, 2021, voting machine company Smartmatic filed a $2.7 billion defamation suit against multiple parties, including Dobbs and two other Fox Corporation program hosts, asserting they had promoted conspiracy theories alleging the company and its competitor Dominion Voting Systems had participated in an international conspiracy to rig the 2020 presidential election against Donald Trump.
 The three programs had each run a video retraction weeks earlier, after receiving a demand letter from Smartmatic, though neither Dobbs nor the other hosts personally issued retractions.

 Venezuelan businessman Majed Khalil sued Dobbs, Fox News and Sidney Powell for $250 million in December 2021, alleging they had falsely implicated him in rigging Dominion and Smartmatic machines.
-A New York State Supreme Court judge ruled in March 2022 that the Smartmatic suit against Fox News could proceed, dismissing allegations against two individuals, though claims against Dobbs were allowed to stand.
+Dobbs and Fox News reached a confidential settlement with Khalil in April 2023.

-The show was canceled by Fox News on February 5, 2021.
+Fox News canceled Dobbs' show on February 5, 2021.
 The Los Angeles Times reported the decision had been under consideration before the Smartmatic legal issues arose.
 Brian Stelter and Oliver Darcy of CNN Business claimed that, despite being the highest-rated Fox Business Network program, it was a loss leader because many advertisers did not want to be associated with the content.

 Other appearances

-Since 2009, Dobbs has made regular appearances to discuss issues on other news network programs including CNBC's The Kudlow Report and Fox News Channel's The O'Reilly Factor.
-On October 5, 2010, Dobbs made a guest appearance on an episode of The Good Wife, entitled "Double Jeopardy", in which he plays himself as a client in search of a new law firm to represent his legal interests.
+Since 2009, Dobbs had made regular appearances to discuss issues on other news network programs including CNBC's The Kudlow Report and Fox News Channel's The O'Reilly Factor.
+On October 5, 2010, Dobbs made a guest appearance on an episode of The Good Wife, entitled "Double Jeopardy", in which he plays a client in search of a new law firm to represent his legal interests.

-Political views and controversies
+Political views

-Dobbs is known for his anti-immigration views, warnings about Islamist terrorism, and his opposition to outsourcing.
-He is also known for his pro-Trump coverage.
+Dobbs was known for his anti-immigration views, warnings about Islamist terrorism, and his opposition to outsourcing.
+He was also known for his pro-Trump coverage.